robcalcroft/plex-webhook-recently-added/README.md

 #plex-webhook-recently-added
-> Runs a webhook with recently added items from your Plex server
+> :link: Runs webhooks with recently added items from your Plex server

 ##Install
 1. Clone the repo